StoutIEEE/macropad-workshop/programing.md

 ![project image](images/custom1.PNG)

 At this point you have a decision. **You must choose if you want a single layer or multiple layers.** Having multiple layers will allow you to have more keys bound to a single key and will have more functionality but will be more complicated to set up and remember.
+I ***strongly*** recommend going with the single layer unless you feel comfortable with C or C++ and are willing to get into the documentation weeds and figure some things out.

 + [Directions for single layer](single-layer.md)
 + [Directions for multiple layers](multi-layer.md)